RESONANCE RECORDS PRESENTS A SET OF SONNY ROLLINS DISCOVERIES FROM THE DUTCH JAZZ ARCHIVE, “ROLLINS IN HOLLAND”

-Collection of Unheard “Take-No-Prisoners” Live and Studio Trio Recordings from the Tenor Sax Master’s 1967 Netherlands Tour Will Arrive as a Two-CD Set on Dec.
-4
+Collection of Unheard “Take-No-Prisoners” Live and Studio Trio Recordings from the Tenor Sax Master’s 1967 Netherlands Tour Two-CD Set.
+Available Now!

 Los Angeles – On Nov.
 27, “Black Friday,” independent jazz label Resonance Records will continue its ongoing tradition of releasing previously unissued archival recordings as limited-edition Record Store Day exclusives with a stellar new three-LP collection of historic Sonny Rollins performances, Rollins in Holland: The 1967 Studio & Live Recordings.